SlicerMorph/Tutorials/MorphPrefs/README.md

 ## SlicerMorph Preferences

 SlicerMorph preferences provides a convenient way for users to opt-in SlicerMorph specific customizations.
 Additional user specific customizations can be incorporated by editing the provided **SlicerMorphRC.py** file.
+For more information about how to customize your slicer via start up scripts, see the [Slicer Script Repository](https://www.slicer.org/wiki/Documentation/Nightly/ScriptRepository).

 Navigate to **Edit->Application Settings->SlicerMorph** tab and chech the box _Use SlicerMorph Customizations._ Then, click the **Load now** button next to the Customization file location.
 Restart Slicer for changes to take effect.